tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-server/overview.md

 ### Version 1.1.26

-* Added Regular Expression for Additional Branches field
+* Added Regular Expression for Additional Branches field: some examples are :
+* *: it could be used to get all the repositories.
+* **/*: it could be used for string followed by / followed by string
+* PLUGINS*: it could be used for anything after PLUGINS
+* dir/* : it could be used for anything after dir/.

 ### Version 1.1.24